 8 Power Menu Bowl - Veggie

-All you need to do to make this rice bowl vegan is order it fresco-style.
+All you need to do to make this rice bowl vegan is order it without cheese, sour cream, and avocado ranch sauce.
 Do that and you’ll have a wonderful meal of seasoned rice, black beans, lettuce, tomatoes, and guac.
 If you want to go the extra mile, then pile on all of the veggie add-ons at your disposal.

 9 Nachos and Nachos BellGrande